 To be very clear, Open Query is in favour of the merger, we feel that overall it’s a good fit.
 We would also like to see it happen quickly, as obviously this is best for Sun employees and clients, as well as Oracle’s broad business prospects.
 Read more

-You’ve probably seen Monty’s post Help Saving MySQL
+You’ve probably seen Monty’s post Help Saving MySQL.
+This is about

 - Development (will Oracle put significant effort into MySQL, actually innovating)